SaifOmran/Obsidian/Git & Github/Git.md

 ### Git architecture
 - The environment we work on it is called *working directory*, which contains only the file we work on.
 - After any change in the file in working directory, we store the old version in *Git repository*.
-- In the end the git repo with be in a hidden folder called *.git* and all of them will be in the working directory and it will be called repo.
+- In the end the git repo with be in a hidden folder called *.git* and all of them will be in the working directory, and it will be called repo.
 	- Working directory (repo) -> .git -> git repo -> versions.
 - So, the working directory contains only the latest version and git repo has all versions except the latest one.
 - As an architect, what do you think how the requirements of git were ?
 	- Track everything: files, folders, metadata.
-	- OS independent: compatible with Windows, Linux, MacOS and any other OS, and it is implemented by making git as a folder that can be read by any OS.
+	- OS independent: compatible with Windows, Linux, macOS and any other OS, and it is implemented by making git as a folder that can be read by any OS.
-	- Unique ID: every object (file, folder) in git should has unique ID for easier tracking, and it can be made using hashing algorithm like SHA-1 or MD5 which are deterministic.
+	- Unique ID: every object (file, folder) in git should have unique ID for easier tracking, and it can be made using hashing algorithm like SHA-1 or MD5 which are deterministic.
-		- When git is hashing an object it adds some info and then hashing them all, the added info are the type of object, the size of the object, null value.
+		- When git is hashing an object it adds some info and then hashing them all, the added info is the type of object, the size of the object, null value.
 		- ![[Pasted image 20251214001508.png]]
 	- Track history (Logs): track who made what, which version is older and everything
 		- git knows there is a change on object by comparing the old SHA-1 result of the object and the new SHA-1, if there is any difference git will register the old version in the repo, if there is not any change git will not do anything.